 But of course, talking to people you don’t know is how you get to know them.
 Follow my tips to make it easier for you to connect to strangers.

 Don’t be afraid to express your personality.
-People pick up on fakery, and being sincere goes a long way.
+People pick up on fakery.
+Being sincere goes a much longer way.

 Appearing approachable is very important when talking to new people.
 Body language is a big part of it.
 Standing straight, keeping your head up and smiling makes a huge difference.